normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/EnableDynamoDBStream.md

 ## Testing DynamoDB Stream

-This code below a is simplistic version of what it takes to read from a DynamoDB stream that does not handle failures and scaling issues.
-When we use Lambda to handle reading from a DynamoDB Stream all we have to write is what the `foreach` inside the `shardReader` Func<>.
+This code below a is simplistic version of what it takes to read from a DynamoDB stream.
+It does does not handle failures and scaling concerns.
+When we use Lambda to handle reading from a DynamoDB Stream all we have to write is our business logic in the `foreach` for the `shardReader` Func<>.
 Lambda takes care of managing the scaling and failures for the shards of a DynamoDB Stream.

 ```cs --source-file ../Snippets/EnableDynamoDBStream.cs --project ../Snippets/Snippets.csproj --region test_stream_read